Michael McLaney

-Michael Julius McLaney, Jr. also known as Mickey McLaney or Mike McLaney (February 1, 1915 – July 24, 1998) was an American casino operator and sports gambler with close ties to the Mafia and the U.S. intelligence community and to anti-Fidel Castro elements in both.
+Michael Julius McLaney, Sr. also known as Mickey McLaney or Mike McLaney (1915 – 1994) was an American casino operator and sports gambler with close ties to the Mafia and to anti-Fidel Castro groups.
+He was also a Top Echelon Criminal Informant for the Federal Bureau of Investigation (FBI).
+(Note: "The FBI's Top Echelon Criminal Informant Program was established in 1961 when FBI Director J. Edgar Hoover instructed all Special Agents in Charge (SACs) to "develop particularly qualified, live sources within the upper echelon of the organized hoodlum element who will be capable of furnishing the quality information" needed to attack organized crime.
+In 1978, the FBI replaced that program with the Criminal Informant Program.”
+From The Federal Bureau of Investigation’s Compliance with the Attorney General’s Investigative Guidelines.
+Office of the Inspector General, U.S. Department of Justice, Sept.
+2005, www.oig.justice.gov/sites/default/files/archive/special/0509/chapter3.htm#159.
+Special report.)

 McLaney briefly owned a Havana casino which was shut down by the Castro government.
 He and his brother William McLaney (d.
-2006) were reportedly involved in the failed 1961 Bay of Pigs Invasion and in Operation Mongoose, the US plot to remove Castro with the assistance of the Mafia.
+2006) were allegedly involved in the failed 1961 Bay of Pigs Invasion and in Operation Mongoose, the campaign of terrorist attacks and covert operations against Cuba orchestrated by the U.S. Central Intelligence Agency (CIA) with the assistance of the Mafia and Cuban exiles.

 In 1967 McLaney was implicated in bribing and then conspiring to assassinate Lynden Pindling, the Prime Minister of the Bahamas, following a failed attempt to obtain a casino license for himself and his associates.
-He later moved to Haiti where he operated a casino under the protection of the Duvalier family.
-According to an obituary, McLaney "was killed" in Haiti in 1998.
+McLaney later moved to Haiti where he operated a casino under the protection of the Duvalier family.

 Michael McLaney's name appears in documents released to the public from multiple investigations into both the 1963 assassination of John F. Kennedy and US actions against Cuba and Castro.

-Early criminal enterprises
+Early enterprises

 Michael McLaney was born in New Orleans in 1915.
-He became associated with the New Orleans crime boss Carlos Marcello before moving to Miami, Florida in 1950.
-McLaney was an accomplished tennis player, winning an amateur title in 1962.
+He became associated with the New Orleans crime boss Carlos Marcello before moving to Miami.
+McLaney was an accomplished tennis player, having entered tournaments as an amateur.
 He was also known as an excellent golfer; he declined to turn professional on the grounds that he could make more by hustling opponents for money.
 He claimed to have won $250,000 from Baltimore Colts owner and casino magnate Carroll Rosenbloom betting on one round of golf; McLaney was a guest of Rosenbloom in the owner's box at the 1958 NFL Championship Game.

 By June 1959 the Federal Bureau of Investigation (FBI) had made McLaney the subject of an anti-racketeering case.
 An informant described McLaney as having been a "personal pro" and "front man" for sports executives Dan Topping and Del Webb; the latter was also a real-estate developer and casino owner in Las Vegas.
 The same informant reported that McLaney's main income derived from controlling lucrative concessions at horse racing tracks in Florida, New Jersey, and New Orleans.